×

 Staurolite Vs Tremolite Luster

 A primary knowledge about Staurolite vs Tremolite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
 Staurolite exhibits Resinous luster.
-Tremolite, on other hand, exhibits Silky and Vitreous luster.
+Tremolite, on other hand, exhibits Vitreous and Silky luster.